 - The class has ten chances to ask yes/no questions.
 Explain that they should first ask strategic questions, for example, Is it hard/soft, rough/smooth, heavy/light, made of wood?
 Has it got a tail, four legs, etc?
 Is it like a snake?
 Once they have gathered evidence, they can ask specific questions like, Is it a dog?
 Is it a pencil?

 Make a poster for the classroom listing all the things in the school that children can see, hear, touch, taste and smell.

 Project: Researching elephants

 If appropriate, children could use the Internet or reference books to research the differences between African and Asian elephants and produce a classroom display or small project.
-A couple of good sites on elephants are:
+The National Geographic Kids website may be useful: